 - 4.1 Council reserves the right for uninterrupted access to the site at all times during construction. - 4.2 All Construction work and other associated activities are permitted only between 0630 hours and 1800 hours Monday to Saturday.
 No work is permitted on Sundays or public holidays.
 All requirements of the Environmental Protection Act 1994 and Environmental Protection Regulations 2008 must be observed at all times. - 4.3 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the site. - 4.4 Any proposed works within the vicinity (or zone of influence) of existing Council infrastructure will not adversely affect the integrity of the infrastructure.
-Any restoration works required on existing Council infrastructure as a result of proposed works will be at developer's expense. - 4.5 All electrical services and systems must comply with 'Australian and New Zealand Standard AS/NZS 3000:2007 Electrical Installations'. - 4.6 All signage must be maintained in a safe, clean, tidy and sightly condition at all times on the premises by the owner of the premises to the same standard as it was when it was installed.
+Any restoration works required on existing Council infrastructure as a result of proposed works will be at the developer's expense. - 4.5 All electrical services and systems must comply with 'Australian and New Zealand Standard AS/NZS 3000:2007 Electrical Installations'. - 4.6 All signage must be maintained at all times on the premises by the owner of the premises to the same standard as it was when it was installed.

-NOTES
+ADVISORY NOTES

 NOTE 1.
-Aboriginal Cultural Heritage Act, 2003
+ABORIGINAL CULTURAL HERITAGE ACT, 2003

-It is advised that under section 23 of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal cultural heritage (the "cultural heritage duty of care").
-Maximum penalties for breaching the duty of care are listed in the

-Aboriginal cultural heritage legislation.
-The information on Aboriginal cultural heritage is available on the Department of Aboriginal and Torres Strait Islander and Partnerships website www.datsip.gld.gov.au.
+It is advised that under Section 23 of the Aboriginal Cultural Heritage Act 2003, a person who carries out an activity must take all reasonable and practicable measures to ensure the activity does not harm Aboriginal Cultural Heritage (the "cultural heritage duty of care").
+Maximum penalties for breaching the duty of care are listed in the Aboriginal Cultural Heritage legislation.
+The information on Aboriginal Cultural Heritage is available on the Department of Aboriginal and Torres Strait Islander and Multicultural Affairs website www.datsip.qld.gov.au.